-7. Nearly 50% of male HIV reports this year contracted the virus through homosexual or bisexual contact.
-Heterosexual contact in male cases accounted for about 20%, whereas the routes of transmission were not reported in the rest 19% male cases.
-The ratio of heterosexual men against MSM dropped from its peak of 4.1:1 in 1998 to 0.4:1 in 2007.
-(Box 1.1 and 2.7(c)) That meant more men were infected through homosexual/bisexual contact than heterosexual contact for consecutive three years, which was a reverse of the situation in earlier years.
+7. A high weighting of MSM in HIV reports continued in 2008 despite being a drop compared to that of 2007.
+Over 40% of male HIV reports in 2008 contracted the virus through homosexual or bisexual contact.
+Heterosexual contact in male cases accounted for about 24%, whereas the routes of transmission were not reported in the rest of the 23% male cases.
+The ratio of heterosexual men against MSM dropped from its peak of 4.2:1 in 1998 to 0.6:1 in 2008 with the lowest ratio recorded at 0.4:1 in 2007 during the period.
+(Box 1.1 and 2.7(c)) That still indicated more men continued to be infected through homosexual/bisexual contact than heterosexual contact.